frasercadger/netpbm_examples/README.md

 ## Examples ##

-Right now there are none!
+Examples will be listed here as and when they are ready for public consumption.
+If you notice a new subdirectory that isn't listed, then it's probably not ready!

-My first intended example is a simple program to copy one pbm file to another, using libnetpbm functions to read a pbm image header, create a new pbm file with the header data, then copy the actual image.
-The idea is to show how the functions for opening, reading, and writing pbm files can be used.
-It's a bit of a toy application, as you'd normally do a straight copy with cp!
+-pbm_copy: reads an existing pbm file metadata, then copies the metadata and image data to a new file.
+The point is to showcase the libnetpbm functions for reading and writing pbm images.
+Yes, the end result is the same as doing 'cp file1.pbm to file2.pbm' :).

 ## License ##